 Tony’s Datsun looks like a tin can on wheels.
 He drives like it is a North Carolina demolition derby, weaving through traffic and never braking.
-I whoop and holler like I’m with Wayne and Floyd.
+I whoop and holler like I am with Wayne and Floyd.
 Tony blasts KROQ through his tinny radio, Bay City Rollers.
-I had never heard them before.
+I had never heard of them.
 We park off the boulevard, next to an adult porno shop.
 I drag Tony inside.
 I have seen them in Times Square but never indulged.
 We laugh at the magazine covers and get kicked out after both of us crowd into a video booth and mock the simulated sex show.
 The manager catches us with our pants down and drags us outside.

-“Give us back our money,” Tony demands he refund the quarters we spent on the video machine.
+“Give us back our money,” Tony demands a refund of the quarters we spent on the video machine.